Test-More/test-more/README.md

     by the loader.
 Loaders that subclass Test::Stream can add options of their own.

     To define an option in your subclass simply add a `sub opt_NAME()` method.
-The method will recieve several arguments:
+The method will receive several arguments:

         sub opt_foo {
             my $class = shift;